Note

 physics = dinv.physics.Denoising(dinv.physics.GaussianNoise(sigma=true_sigma))

-# Use parallel dataloader if using a GPU to fasten training,
+# Use parallel dataloader if using a GPU to speed up training,

 # otherwise, as all computes are on CPU, use synchronous data loading.